emarsden/pg-el/README.md

 - [Google Spanner](https://cloud.google.com/spanner): tested with the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol.
-Spanner has only limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.
+Spanner has very limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.
+It does not recognize basic PostgreSQL types such as INT2.
   It also does not for example support the `CHR` and `MD5` functions, row expressions, and WHERE clauses without a FROM clause.

 - [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) version 23-4 has very limited
   PostgreSQL compatibility.
 For example, an empty query string leads to a hung connection, and the